Swimming machine: Volume-driven machines

 In the 1980s, a new type of machine made its appearance.
 In an attempt to correct problems of turbulence and resulting discomfort from swimming against a jet of water, systems were devised to set the water in motion in a smoother fashion.
 The first, in 1984, was the SwimEx, developed by Stan Charren together with two MIT-trained engineers.
 This machine, consisting of a fiberglass pool with the machinery housed in an adjacent compartment, sets the water in motion by means of a paddlewheel and generates a steady stream of water as wide as the swimming pool itself.

 In the late 1980s, the Endless Pool was developed by James Murdock.
 This machine places the water-moving equipment, a large propeller encased in a stainless steel box and powered by a remote hydraulic pump, and its stainless steel water circulation tunnels, inside the body of a vinyl-lined metal pool.
 Its stream of water is narrower than that of the SwimEx, though the swimming experience is comparable and equally smooth.
 Other companies have copied this system since it was introduced.

 Around the same time, the Swim Gym, a propeller-driven propulsion system became commercially available.
 The Swim Gym machine is encased within a large (10" diameter) PVC tee which is then incorporated into the concrete wall of a swimming pool.
 It delivers a current equivalent to that produced by Endless Pools.

 In 2008, SmartPools Sdn Bhd Malaysia launched its Laminar Propulsion system using drive train technology capable of moving up to 30,000 litres of water per minute at low pressure to create a non-turbulent, bubble-free, smooth flow and speed-adjustable swimming treadmill.

-Hybrid systems
+Hybrid Still Water Mini-Pools

-A number of "still-water" mini-pools have been built, designed to be used in conjunction with various resistance-swimming tether systems.
-These human-powered devices combine the self-contained aspect of counter-current swimming machines with the lower priced and simplicity and freedom of movement of tether systems used in athletic training.
+Several "still-water" mini-pools have been built, designed to be used in conjunction with various resistance-swimming tether systems.
+These human-powered devices combine the self-contained aspect of counter-current swimming machines with the lower prices and simplicity, and freedom of movement of tether systems used in athletic training.
 They have major cost and energy-use advantages over mechanical swimming machines.
-They are often used for aerobic exercise, endurance and strength training, and for stroke practice.
-However, they cannot replicate open water conditions, in which the water courses at speed past the swimmer, so that for competition training their use has to be combined with open-water practice.
+They are often used for aerobic exercise, endurance, and strength training, and stroke practice.
+However, they cannot replicate open water conditions, in which the water courses at speed past the swimmer, so for competition training their use has to be combined with open-water practice.
 One example of such a device is the Swimergy Swim System, which also makes use of wave-reduction technology.

+Energy Efficiency

+Swim spas have significantly improved in energy efficiency, thanks in part to manufacturers like Wellis, who have pioneered eco-friendly innovations.
+Wellis swim spas feature advanced Scandinavian Insulation, efficient LED lighting, and a Smart Control System, allowing for remote adjustments.
+These innovations not only reduce energy consumption but also offer users convenience and lower operational costs, positioning Wellis at the forefront of sustainable swim spa technology.